Code-Institute-Submissions/justus-ai-leksands-oudoor-workout_OctResub/README.md

 # leksands-oudoor-workout
 #Overview/sales pitch
-The goal is to make staying active an enjoyable process while achieving results The arget will be the whole body for each workout in a playful and results envoking new style called Hiit home/outdoor work out
+The goal is to make staying active an enjoyable process while achieving results The target will be the whole body for each workout in a playful and results envoking new style called Hiit home/outdoor work out
-A great oncentive os there is no gym memebership and the abilty to work out in the comfort of your home  and in the outdoors when the weather allows .
+A great inncentive is there is no gym memebership and the abilty to work out in the comfort of your home  and in the outdoors when the weather allows .
-The abilty to use things you already own or already built out in the forest as excercise tools Body weight as the primay excercise tool
+The abilty to use things you already own like your body   and uncomölicated outdoor wooden all weather gyms , pul up bars that are built out in the forest as excercise tools
+Body weight as the primay excercise tool

 website features
 # Navigation bar

 ## HOME PAGE
-logo :image of a man /woman doing situps with a towel as an anchor ove the door and a leksands outdoor gym catch phrase :leksands outdoor workout: why workourt outside ?
+logo :image of a man /woman doing situps with a towel as an anchor over the door and a leksands outdoor gym catch phrase :leksands outdoor workout: why workourt outside ? unordered list
 #### fresh air
 #### save on gym mebership
 #### creative and  playful workout routines that can inspire longevity .